top of page

 • The chance to negotiate more favorable terms

 Waiting could mean a lower interest rate eventually, but you may end up paying more for the home or having to compete with dozens of other buyers.
+Plus, refinancing is always an option if rates drop meaningfully in the future.

 What Needs to Happen for Affordability to Improve?